 To gain entry to a Selective School, students’ skills in English (including reading and writing), mathematics and general ability are tested.
 Their primary school’s assessment of their performance in English and mathematics can also play a significant part in a child’s acceptance to a Selective School.

-Chatswood High School has a partially selective program and extension programs for talented students in both academic and creative subjects are offered at schools like
+Chatswood High School has a partially selective program and extension programs for talented students in both academic and creative subjects are offered at other schools such as:

 - Northern Beaches Secondary College – Balgowlah Boys High Campus